librenms/librenms/doc/Extensions/Applications.md

 extend smart /usr/bin/sudo /etc/snmp/smart
 ```

 If you set useSN to 1, it is worth noting that you will loose history for that device each time you change it.
-You will also need to run camcontrol or the like on said server to figure out what device is actually corresponds with that serial number.
+You will also need to run camcontrol or the like on said server to figure out what device actually corresponds with that serial number.

 ### Squid